zixipay/zixipay.github.io/merchant.md

-wallet | string |receiving wallet address. amount|number| amount of the incoming payment fee|number|merchant API processing fee + the exhange fee if the auto-exchange to USDZ has been enabled. currency | string | any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange<sup>*</sup> | binary | 0: if auto-echange to USDZ has NOT been done.<br />1: if auto-exchange to USDZ has been done. xamount<sup>*</sup> | number | actual incoming payment amount if auto-exchange to USDZ has been done, null otherwise. xcurrency<sup>*</sup> | string | actual incoming currency if auto-exchange to USDZ has been done, null otherwise.
+wallet | string |receiving wallet address. amount|number| amount of the incoming payment fee|number|merchant API processing fee + the exhange fee if the auto-exchange to USDZ has been enabled. currency | string | any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH, TRX, USDC or USDT) exchange<sup>*</sup> | binary | 0: if auto-echange to USDZ has NOT been done.<br />1: if auto-exchange to USDZ has been done. xamount<sup>*</sup> | number | actual incoming payment amount if auto-exchange to USDZ has been done, null otherwise. xcurrency<sup>*</sup> | string | actual incoming currency if auto-exchange to USDZ has been done, null otherwise.